-CARE NETWORK: EARLY INTERVENTION AND SUPPORT FOR STUDENTS OF CONCERN The Office of the Dean of Students is generally the best point of contact when you're concerned about a student who could benefit from having someone reach out to him or her and provide assistance in connecting to campus resources (e.g., Counseling Center, Academic Support Center, Disability Support Services, Student Health Center, etc.).
+CARE NETWORK: EARLY INTERVENTION AND SUPPORT FOR STUDENTS OF CONCERN The Office of the Dean of Students is generally the best point of contact when you're concerned about a student who could benefit from having someone reach out to him or her and provide assistance in connecting to campus resources (e.g., Counseling Center, Academic Support and Access Center, Student Health Center, etc.).

 The Office of the Dean of Students provides an easy to use reporting tool for faculty and staff to share concerns about student behaviors.
 If you recognize signs of distress or observe disruptive behavior in your classroom, submit an online report through the Care Network or call the Office of the Dean of Students at 202-885-3300 to talk through your concerns.
 The Care Network is accessible to faculty and staff through the Life@AU tab on the myAU.american.edu portal.